 Action 25.A.2.a.
 As a condition of development approval, require that roadways meet Mono County standards.
 If, due to topography, physical constraints, lot size, or existing built areas, construction to County standards is not feasible, allow for alternative road designs and maintenance mechanisms as approved by the Public Works Department (see Objective B).

 Policy 25.A.3.
 Ensure, where feasible, that the sight distance at major ingress and egress points is adequate.
 If conditions prevent adequate sight distances, signs noting the presence of access points should be erected.

+Action 25.A.3.a.
+Use the development review process to ensure that new connections with SR 158 provide adequate sight distance.

 Policy 25.A.4.
 Promote traffic safety and sight-seeing opportunities by maintaining low travel speeds along SR 158 and North Shore Drive.